Genatechs

 Pre-natal Genetic Testing

-By identifying carriers early in pregnancy, healthcare providers can offer appropriate pre-natal care and support to reduce the risk of passing on these disorders to the baby.
+For conditions like thalassemia and sickle cell anemia, which are classified as hereditary blood disorders, early identification is crucial, as these conditions are inherited and can be passed from one generation to the next.
+By identifying carriers of benign blood disorders early in pregnancy, healthcare providers can offer appropriate pre-natal genetic testing and support to reduce the risk of passing on these disorders to the baby.
 The screening process involves a blood test, which is best conducted before 10 weeks of pregnancy to allow for further testing if the initial result indicates a carrier status.
 This early identification is important for making informed decisions about pregnancy and for providing the necessary support to the parents and the unborn child.

 How are results valuable to you and your family’s health?

-• Early screening of unborn child during pregnancy is important for the parents making informed decisions about the pregnancy and health of the unborn child
+Early identification of individuals at risk for hereditary blood disorders can help establish the right clinical management plan.
+Additionally, early screening of an unborn child during pregnancy, including pre-natal genetic testing, is important for parents to make informed decisions about the pregnancy and the health of the unborn child, especially concerning benign blood disorders.

 We offer comprehensive and syndrome-specific panels testing for blood disorders.
 The test can offer a molecular genetic diagnosis of a blood disorder that is observed or predicted in you or a family member.